 In 15 minutes you can check to see that the applicant understands the job, meets the basic job description, and has reasonable salary expectations.
-You can also do a quick probe of any resume gaps, or roles that didn't last long.
+You can also do a quick probe of any resume gaps and roles that didn't last long.

 If you're trying to keep your job interviews to a reasonable length - say 15 minutes - you'll need to pare it down to some essential job interview questions that give you the most useful answers.

 Remember, you'll probably spend a little over two minutes with introductions, and the same winding down.
-So, realistically, you've got about 10 minutes for questions.
-With that in mind, you've got no time for generic question about their greatest strength and weakness.
+So realistically you've got about 10 minutes for questions.
+With that in mind, you've got no time for common interview questions about their greatest strength and weakness.

 1. What is your current and expected salary?